rubyworks/indexer/spec/v0/validator/15_requirements.md

-## Validator#dependencies
+## Validator#requirements

-The `dependencies` field is a list of *binary* packages which are required to use this application/library.
+The `requirements` field is a list of packages which are required to use this application/library.

 The field value is an Array of Hashes.
-The format of the `dependencies` fields is:
+The format of the `requirements` fields is:

-    dependencies:
+    requirements:
       - name: foo
         version: 1.0+
         development: false